quiltdata/quilt/docs/Walkthrough/Installing a Package.md

 quilt3.login()
 ```

-    Launching a web browser...
-    If that didn't work, please visit the following URL: https://open-registry.quiltdata.com/login

-    Enter the code from the webpage: eyJpZCI6ICJiNTYzNDNkZC0xOWQyLTRkMjAtYWY4Yi00N2EyMDEzYjQ5NDEiLCAiY29kZSI6ICJkOWQ4OGE4NS02ODMxLTQwZDgtYjcxOC0yZjc0OTc4YWFlY2IifQ==

 Data files that you download are written to a folder in your local registry by default.
-You can specify an alternative destination using `dest`:
+You can specify an alternative destination using dest:

 ```python